ASU-VDA-Lab/GreenFPGA/README.md

 --ope_vol       : Opertaion Volume
 --emb_vol       : Embodied Volume
 ```

+The [area_config.json](./tech_params/area_config.json) file defines the area distribution across logic, analog I/O, and memory components for the current design.
+The distribution is based on our evaluation of multiple die shots and we assume the same distribution in our analysis.

 Commands to run GreenFPGA with these parameters are provided in the next section below.